Training Analysis

 May I Continue Working With My Analyst?

-Waivers represent exceptions and are not always granted.
 To learn more, please read our guide to applying for a waiver.
-Applications for a waiver begin with both candidate and analyst completing and submitting waiver consent forms included in the guide to:
+Applications for a waiver begin with both candidate and analyst completing and submitting waiver consent forms included in the above-linked document to:

 Should I Continue Working With My Analyst?

-If you are already in treatment, whether with someone who is a TA at one of the three institutes mentioned above or someone who is not and will require a waiver, you may wonder if you should continue that treatment or start with a new analyst.
+If you are already in treatment, whether with someone who is a Columbia training analyst or someone who is not and will require a waiver, you may wonder if you should continue that treatment or start with a new analyst.
 When questions like this arise, seeking a consultation can be very helpful.

-As with those seeking a referral to an analyst, once you have applied to the Center, you may contact any one of four senior analysts at the Center who will gladly provide a free and confidential consultation on your ongoing treatment.
+As with those seeking a referral to an analyst, once you have applied to the Center, you may contact any one of our consulting analysts (listed above) who will provide a free and confidential consultation on your ongoing treatment.
 Your conversation with the consultant will be entirely private and will have no bearing whatsoever on your application to the Center.
-You may choose to meet with any one of the following three consultants:

 When And Where?